 The biggest issue that may affect your live streaming is lag time.
 There are many factors that can cause lag time in your live streaming.
 One of the factors is the stability of the uplink transmission.
 The uplink transmission refers to the data transmission from an ingest client to a CDN node.
 Unstable uplink transmission severely affects your live streaming and may cause video lag time.

 ApsaraVideo Live provides the uplink transmission monitoring function, allowing you to view the live stream uplink transmission information.

 - Log on to the ApsaraVideo Live console.

-- Click Stream Monitoring at the right side of the stream that you want to view.
+- Click Stream Monitoring on the right side.

 - View the stream monitoring data.

-In Stream Monitoring, you can see Length, Application Name, Stream Name、 Bitrate (Average), and Frame Rate (Average).
+On the Stream Monitoring page, you can view the Length, Application Name, Stream Name, Bitrate (Average), and Frame Rate (Average) of the stream.

-- Downlink bandwidth usage: Check whether any data downloading activity occupies the network bandwidth is consumed by any downloads.
+- Downlink bandwidth consumption: Check whether the network bandwidth is consumed by any downloads.

 - System resource consumption: Check whether there are many applications running in the background.
 We recommend that you delete or stop some applications to release resources.